English Broom

 Small plants can easily be hand pulled when the soil is soft.
 It is best to try and remove the young plants before they begin to flower.

 This method may be more practical for larger plants.
 Cut close to the ground.
-Be sure to paint the cut as quickly as possible to ensure the plant absorbs the poison.
+Be sure to paint the cut with an undiluted glyphosate-based product as quickly as possible to ensure the plant absorbs the poison.

 Spray with herbicide